pmndrs/react-three-fiber/README.md

 #### Requirements

 - Types
-- ForwardRefs if possible, so that objects can be referenced
+- ForwardRefs if possible, so that objects can be referenced back
-- Invalidate frames on any movement
+- Invalidate frames on any movement for those using invalidateFrameloop
-- Cleanup on unmount, no left-overs
+- Cleanup on unmount, no left-overs, restore previous states